List of Gotham (franchise) characters: Victor Fries / Mr. Freeze

 Victor Fries / Mr. Freeze (portrayed by Nathan Darrow) is one of Gotham's preeminent cryogenics engineers.
 Bruno Heller has stated that Victor will be a tragic character.
 He started abducting people for his experiments to find the right coolant combination that would enable him to freeze his wife Nora until he found a cure for her illness.
-After Nora was brought in by the police, Victor turns himself over to the police.
-One of the frozen people successfully revived as it proved that A16 worked as Victor works to save Nora.
-Upon the police converging on his house, Victor turned the chemicals on himself after it was discovered that Nora switched the cryogenic chemicals.
-Although Hugo Strange claimed that Victor died in the infirmary, he was actually placed in the Indian Hill facility within a special refrigerated cell at -20 degrees as the result of his attempted suicide.
-Hugo also states that he modified Victor Fries' suit to keep him alive in temperatures above subzero temperatures so that Victor can help Hugo with his project with dead bodies.
-Victor was later sent by Strange to kill former Pinewood patient Karen Jennings.
+After Nora was brought in by the police, Fries turns himself over to the police.
+One of the frozen people successfully revived as it proved that A16 worked as Fries works to save Nora.
+Upon the police converging on his house, Fries turned the chemicals on himself after it was discovered that Nora switched the cryogenic chemicals.
+Although Hugo Strange claimed that Fries died in the infirmary, he was actually placed in the Indian Hill facility within a special refrigerated cell at −20 degrees as the result of his attempted suicide.
+Hugo also states that he modified Fries' suit to keep him alive in temperatures above subzero temperatures so that Fries can help Hugo with his project with dead bodies.
+Fries was later sent by Strange to kill former Pinewood patient Karen Jennings.
 After being questioned by Gordon, Strange claimed that Fries was cremated.
-During the Indian Hill conflict, Victor Fries ends up in a fight against Firefly which ended when Hugo Strange got caught in the crossfire of their elemental attacks.
+During the Indian Hill conflict, Fries ends up in a fight against Firefly which ended when Strange got caught in the crossfire of their elemental attacks.

-Oswald Cobblepot and Ivy Pepper later find Victor Fries in a frigid location.
-As a way to persuade Victor to help, Oswald and Ivy returned his special suit that was held in Wayne Enterprises.
+Oswald Cobblepot and Ivy Pepper later find Fries in a frigid location.
+As a way to persuade Fries to help, Oswald and Ivy returned his special suit that was held in Wayne Enterprises.
 Though he is still at odds with Bridgit Pike.
-Victor Fries later assisted Fish Mooney into obtaining the earlier antidotes for the Alice Tetch Virus and fighting the ninjas from the League of Shadows at the time when the chaos caused by the Alice Tetch Virus was caused.
+Fries later assisted Fish Mooney into obtaining the earlier antidotes for the Alice Tetch virus and fighting the ninjas from the League of Shadows during the chaos caused by the virus.
 After Fish Mooney was accidentally killed by James Gordon, he and Bridgit disappeared from the scene before police arrived.
-After the chaos caused by the Alice Tetch Virus had ended, Oswald Cobblepot had Victor Fries use his freeze gun on Riddler.
-Oswald Cobblepot later called in Victor Fries to refreeze Edward Nygma when he was freed from the ice.
+After the chaos caused by the virus had ended, Oswald Cobblepot had Fries use his freeze gun on Riddler.
+Oswald Cobblepot later called in Fries to refreeze Edward Nygma when he was freed from the ice.

-As Edward Nygma was not acting like his usual way, Cobblepot had to spare Nygma from being frozen by Victor Fries again.
+As Edward Nygma was not acting like his usual way, Cobblepot had to spare Nygma from being frozen by Fries again.

 When Gotham City became a no man's land, Mr. Freeze started claiming his territory.
 It was mentioned by Gordon that Mr. Freeze is in a turf war with Firefly.